speedyfriend433/DiscordBotApp-SwiftUI/README.md

 - Server Info (Requires Server ID from the server , need to be enabled for Developer Mode)
 - Bot Settings (Token , Default Channel ID , Command Prefix)

+** You gotta need to replace "Your Discord Token Key" with 'Your Bot' token

 ## Requirements

 - iOS 15.0+ (iOS 15+ functions were used)